 Howard Schultz is a really nice guy.
 He runs a nice company that gives people somewhere they can always stop for a hot drink, a comfy chair and a clean bathroom.
 Starbucks is consistently ranked as one of the best places to work, because of its decent wages, excellent benefits and free coffee.
-Schultz, the chief executive officer, is obviously a big reason that those things happen (though of course an affluent demographic also makes a big difference).
+The CEO is obviously a big reason that those things happen (though of course an affluent demographic also makes a big difference).

 Anyway, Schultz is clearly a nice guy.
 But he seems to be suffering from a common delusion of nice guys, which is that if folks only understood how much they were dismaying nice guys like Howard Schultz, they would stop whatever misbehavior is causing the anguish.

 Earlier this week, Starbucks Corp announced that it would give a free tall coffee to anyone who buys another customer a drink at Starbucks.
 Which is nice.
 However, as USA Today reports, it also made another announcement: